Irish Welcome Home Starts Obama's Europe Trip

 HANSEN: The first stop on this trip is Ireland and the president announced it, suitably enough, on St. Patrick's Day.

-Prime Minister ENDA KENNY (Ireland): There is no one as Irish as Barack Obama.
+ENDA KENNY: There is no one as Irish as Barack Obama.

 HORSLEY: And, Liane, I'm told that's true.
 The whole town has been repainted in anticipation of the president's visit.